 but can be used for filesystem benchmarking too

 |Amount of I/O generated in KBps||Max.
 Min.
 Avg latency with standard deviation, Average

 bandwidth, IOPS , amount of I/O generated in KBps, average

 |Others||Stonewalling to synchronize threads||Pattern verification available; user configurable

 error handling, clock settings etc;

-Although it’s pretty clear from the above comparison that Fio fits perfect for benchmarking storage devices, IOzone and Bonnie++ are still used for applications which doesn’t require too many features, just simple read/write. quick benchmarking.
-Further, for any naive user, getting grip on IOzone is much much easier then struggling with complex features of Fio.
+Although it’s pretty clear from the above comparison that Fio fits perfectly for benchmarking storage devices, IOzone and Bonnie++ are still used for applications that don’t require too many features, just simple read/write. quick benchmarking.
+Further, for any naive user, getting grip on IOzone is much much easier than struggling with complex features of Fio.